lafeirjo/City_Of_Grand_Rapids_Social_Impact/Reproducibility/Income_Dashboard_Reproducibility.md

 **Finding the Data**

 1. Navigate to our teams folder
 2. Once you are there follow this path 'Datasets' --> 'Income_Data' --> 'Clean_Data'.
-This will get you to the folder that holds 'GR_median_salary.csv'
+This will get you to the folder that holds 'GR_median_salary.csv' and the rest of the data used in this dashboard.
-3. If you hover over that file three dots '...' will apear to the right.
-Right click on those dots.
-This will bring up more options
-4. In the more options click 'Download'.
-This will download the file to your local device

 **Importing the Data**